iris-hep/opendata-higgs-discovery/README.md

 ## Plans and Status

 At the talk about 45 TB of data was used for the CMS plot out of the full 70TB.
 Along the way, there were a number of _issues_ discovered with running with datasets that large.
 The [issues](/../../issues) describes a list of issues that were encountered.
 As they are worked on, this repository will be updated to indicate the improvements in running on the full 70 TB dataset.

+## Contributions

+Contributions are welcome!!
+Please submit as pull requests!